LucasMazza42/AusElectrical/README.md

-The intent of this project is to supplement the work I am doing researching renewable energy.
+The intent of this project is to suppliment the work I am doing researching renewable energy.

 - This dataset was found on Kaggle: https://www.kaggle.com/datasets/vstacknocopyright/electricity
 - Data explanation: